 Sometimes the universe surprises me.
-Something amazing happens, and I have no explanation for it.
+Something incredible happens, and I have no explanation for it.
 My father would call that a miracle.
 I will call it serendipity.

 And then there was Fred Goat.
 I have been on a mission to find a photo of Fred Goat since last October.
 That tasking came from my godmother, my Aunt Anne.
 This post is, in fact, my third on the subject.
 The other two posts are:

 To summarize, Fred Goat was a logo that adorned the side of the turret on the building at the corner of 3rd Avenue and Dean Street in Brooklyn.
-In the 1940’s and 1950’s, my maternal grandfather would encourage his daughters to say good night to Fred Goat as they passed by on the journey from my grandmother’s family home on Dean Street to their home in Park Slope.
+It was the home of the Fred Goat Company, a machinery firm.
+In the 1940’s and 1950’s, my maternal grandfather would encourage his daughters to say “goodnight” to Fred Goat as they passed by on the journey from my grandmother’s family home on Dean Street to their home in Park Slope.
 The tradition continued with my siblings in the 1960’s as we made a similar journey home from the venerable old brownstone on Dean Street to our home on 4th Street near the park.
 As a child, I would look at that castle-like structure, and I would imagine it was ruled over by a goat named Fred.

 My search for a photo had yielded me various shots of the exterior of the building, but none had an angle I wanted with Fred on the side of the turret.
 I worked with the Brooklyn Public Library, the NYC Municipal Archives, the New York Times and other potential sources of the holy grail of Fred Goat photos.
 But my efforts went unrewarded.